iree-org/iree/build_tools/docker/README.md

 ### Part 1.
 Local Changes

 1. Update the `Dockerfile` for the image that you want to modify or add.
+If you're adding a new image, or updating the dependencies between images, be sure to update `IMAGES_TO_DEPENDENCIES` in `manage_images.py` as well.
 2. Build the image, push the image to GCR and update all references to the image with the new GCR digest: